amrllkmn/personal-site/content/posts/building-a-dropbox-clone/index.md

 > I'm building a Dropbox clone and I'm laying down the rules of how it will be built.

-Hello folks, before we get started, let's just get it out of the way, I got burnt out on writing these blogs, plus I was hit with an unexpected bill on AWS for the last project, which put a damper on the entire series.
-Then, I got a job, built and deployed another project (a note-taking app) but was still burnt out on writing, so no series on that one.
-However, I realised I missed out on a lot of value by not writing what I've learned from the second project.
+Hello folks, before we get started, let's just get it out of the way: I got burnt out on writing these blogs, plus I was hit with an unexpected bill on AWS for the last project, which put a damper on the entire series.
+Then, I got a job, built and deployed another project (a note-taking app) but was still burnt out on writing, so no blog series on that one.
+However, I realized I missed out on a lot of value by not writing what I've learned from the second project.

 So this is a redemption arc, a comeback one might say.
 I'm making a third clone project.
 This time, I'm building a Dropbox clone.